14 Post-earnings announcement drift

 6 2023-09-30 2023-09-30 2023-11-04 2023-11-02 371 days

-(Note that the drtn here is presumably an abbreviation of “duration”.
+(The output above notes that fyear_length has type drtn, which is an abbreviation of “duration”.
 The type of variable that results from subtracting one Date object from another is a difftime, which is a class of durations.
 See here for more details.)

 We begin by collecting all combinations of fyear and datadate found on comp.funda and extracting the month and year applicable to each of these.